 The Sun’s Gift

-In narrating the backstory, Flynn at one point calls the flower which sprang from the fallen drop of sun “the sun’s gift.”
-Since the flower “had the ability to heal the sick and injured,” there’s a clear implication that the flower could have and probably should have been shared, used for the good of many.
+In narrating the backstory, Flynn calls the flower which sprang from the fallen drop of sun “the sun’s gift.”
+The flower “had the ability to heal the sick and injured.”
+There’s a clear implication that the flower could have and probably should have been shared, used for the good of many.
 Instead, Mother Gothel “hoarded its healing power and used it to keep herself young for hundreds of years.”
 Flynn’s mild condemnation for her selfishness seems only natural.

-- As long as the flower existed, there was a chance that Gothel could experience something to make her change her ways (unlikely as that seems), so was the king more immoral than she?
+- As long as the flower existed, there was a chance that Gothel could experience something to make her change her ways (unlikely as that seems).
+Was the king more immoral than she?

 - Was the king justified in making a single use of the flower to save his wife and child when so many others could have been helped by its power?

 - Supposedly the king and queen were good rulers at both the beginning and end of the story; why didn’t they seem burdened later by having made the decision to one-shot the sun’s gift for selfish reasons?

 Now, as it turns out, even though the flower was destroyed, the sun’s gift remained active, embodied in Rapunzel’s hair.
 Mother Gothel stole it once again, of course.
 She took advantage of the impressionable nature of children to convince Rapunzel that she must remain hidden from the world.